minimact/minimact/README.md

 - Vue 3: 34 KB gzipped
 - **Minimact: 13.33 KB gzipped** (71% smaller than React)

+---

+## 🤔 Why React Critics Were Right (Without Knowing Why)

+Many developers felt React was overcomplicated — they just couldn't articulate it:

+> *"Re-rendering seems wasteful."*
+> *"Virtual DOM feels unnecessary."*
+> *"It's declarative, but... heavy."*

+Here's what they were sensing:

+**🧭 JSX + useState = a finite state automaton.**

+- Every `useState` creates a known state space.
+- JSX describes a static view for each state.

+That means:
+- ✅ You can precompute all transitions.
+- 🚫 You don't need runtime diffing or reconciliation.

+**But React built a ship — Virtual DOM — to navigate a path that could have been walked directly with precomputed patches.**

+Minimact is that direct path:

+- **No hydration**
+- **No reconciliation**
+- **Finite state → Predictive patches → Instant updates (2–3ms)**

+**React gave you the compass.
+Minimact teaches you how to use it.**

+---

 ### Better Than Blazor
 Blazor requires learning Razor syntax.
 Minimact uses React — the syntax millions of developers already know.
 Lower barrier, faster adoption, bigger talent pool.